When listing FSBO on the MLS, the placement of your contact information so that interested parties can quickly contact you directly is paramount.

 If we receive an inquiry directly via phone or email regarding your listing from any party (be that a buyer or renter, or, a licensed real estate salesperson or broker), we facilitate prompt and direct interaction between you and the interested party by pointing them to stuartstjames.com/listings, a URL that resolves to a webpage on the Entry Only New England website which transparently provides access to your contact information (your property address, your name, email address, and phone number).

 Keep in mind that third party websites like Zillow and Trulia (which merged as of 2015 yet still maintain separate websites), and Realtor.com are for-profit businesses which have their own business models that absolutely include selling advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising in that zip code will be sent that inquiry directly, bypassing the listing brokerage altogether.

-Ultimately, we maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents, and eliminate creating a bottleneck with us as a communication middleman.
+With that said, we strive to maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents when they contact us directly, and eliminate creating a bottleneck with us as a communication middleman.

-Many interested parties will contact us about your listing, and taking the above into consideration, we’ve constructed a communication system that facilitates an interested party establishing direct contact with you in every place possible to do so.
-Said differently, instead of us emailing or calling you about an inquiry we receive on your listing, which is inherently slow and prone to human error, the automated system we built will allow the interested party to obtain your contact information and quickly connect with you directly.
+Many interested parties will contact us about your listing, and taking the above into consideration, we’ve constructed a communication system that pushes interested parties to to stuartstjames.com/listings, which ultimately facilitates an interested party establishing direct contact with you.
+Said differently, instead of us emailing or calling you about an inquiry we receive on your listing, which is inherently slow and prone to human error, the automated system we built will give the interested party who contacts us the ability to obtain your contact information and quickly connect with you directly.